 Remember, the more we delay them learning about financial responsibility, the harder it will be to correct the misconceptions they carry as they grow up.
-We have to teach kids about financial education as easy as possible.
 Money habits are largely formed by the age of 7.
 So imagine how many good habits will be formed if you initiate them on money matters with A Smart Way To Start when they are younger.

-Start Early to teach kids about Financial Education with A Smart Way To Start
+Start Early with A Smart Way To Start

 I worked with an amazing illustrator, Mariajo, who helped me bring Marty’s money world to life.
 Her amazing watercolour illustrations helped bring more character, colour, and fun, into the books, too.